How Much Does a Water Heater Replacement Cost in 2025?

 Relocation

-Water heater relocation costs range between $150 and $3,400, depending on the complexity of the move and whether new electrical lines, gas supply, or ductwork need to be installed at the new location.
+If you need to relocate your water heater, expect costs between $150 and $3,400.
+The price depends on the complexity of the move and whether new electrical lines, gas supply, or ductwork need to be installed at the new location.

 Tank vs. Tankless Water Heater Costs